Vale of Arryn

 Following the Rape of the Three Sisters two thousand years ago, the Vale warred with the north for a thousand years.
 The Wolf's Den was besieged by Osgood Arryn and burned by the Talon during the War Across the Water between the two kingdoms.
 The Three Sisters swore fealty to the Arryns, although their loyalty remains tenuous.
 The Bloody Gate withstood three attempts by Halleck Hoare, King of the Isles and the Rivers, to conquer the Vale.

 The Arryns bent the knee to Aegon the Conqueror during House Targaryen's Wars of Conquest, bringing the Vale under the control of the Iron Throne.
 During the Dance of the Dragons, Jacaerys Velaryon gained the Vale for the cause of the blacks.
+In 134 AC, a war of succession arose in the Vale after the death of Lady Jeyne Arryn between her chosen heir, Ser Joffrey Arryn, a closer cousin, Ser Arnold Arryn, and the head of House Arryn of Gulltown, Isembard Arryn, with the Crown ruling Lady Jeyne's testament should be upheld, and sending a force to maintain the King's Peace.
 The Arryns remained loyal to the Targaryens during the First Blackfyre Rebellion, although there were battles in the Vale during the civil war.
 The Arryns blocked access to the Vale during the Great Spring Sickness.

 Robert's Rebellion began in the Vale, when Lord Jon Arryn, Defender of the Vale, refused to surrender his wards, Lords Robert Baratheon and Eddard Stark, to King Aerys II Targaryen.
 Defeating his royalist bannermen at Gulltown, Lord Arryn went on to help Robert secure the Iron Throne, and was named his Hand after the war.
 In Lord Arryn's absence, Nestor Royce governed as High Steward of the Vale.